 BMW, for example, uses initials and numbers to identify different car models.
 BMW’s SUVs have model names like X1 through X7, for example.
-Companies like Honda have branded names like Civic, Accord, CR-V. Subaru has model names like Forrester and Outback, while Toyota has model names like Tundra and Camry.
+Companies like Honda have branded names like Civic, Accord, and CR-V. Subaru has model names like Forrester and Outback, while Toyota has model names like Tundra and Camry.

 How to Find your Car Make and Model

 You can find your car’s make and model on your vehicle registration certificate.